cynthia-bao/cse15l-lab-reports/lab-report-1.md

 ```

-- below this should be a key and a randomart image
+- Below this should be a key and a randomart image

 - If on Windows:
 - Type:

 ```
 ssh-keygen -t ed25519
 ssh cs15lsp22zz@ieng6.ucsd.edu
 ```
 - Enter your password, then type:

 ```
 mkdir .ssh
 exit
 ```
 - (exit is to logout of the server)
 - On the client, type (filling in blanks with your own information):

 ```
 scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys
 ```